 - Palliative surgery (to relieve symptoms)

-The program also addresses orthopedic problems (e.g., arthritis, osteoporosis, etc.) that may occur alongside cancer and/or its treatment.
-For instance, if you have breast cancer or multiple myeloma and require a knee or hip replacement for arthritis, CTCA can treat both conditions.
+Your orthopedic oncologist can also address orthopedic problems (e.g., arthritis, osteoporosis, etc.) that may occur alongside cancer and/or its treatment.
+For instance, if you have breast cancer or multiple myeloma and require a knee or hip replacement for arthritis, we can treat both conditions.